DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: Proposed Method

 To enhance cross-frame feature consistency, we introduce a warp alignment loss that is applied after affine-based global alignment.
 This loss explicitly enforces semantic consistency between the aligned features of the query frame and those of the reference frame in the feature space, thereby stabilizing feature representations across frames.
 Let $f_{re}$ denote the feature map of the reference frame, and $f_{warp}$ be the feature map of the query frame after affine warping.
 The warp alignment loss is defined as:

 where $\langle\cdot\rangle$ denotes the inner product, $\Omega$ represents the spatial domain of the feature map, and $\epsilon$ is a small constant for numerical stability.
-This cosine similarity–based formulation encourages aligned features to remain semantically consistent while being invariant to feature magnitude.
+This cosine similarity-based formulation encourages aligned features to remain semantically consistent while being invariant to feature magnitude.

 Furthermore, we adopt a combination of focal loss $\mathcal{L}_{focal}$ for classification~\cite{Focal_loss} and regression loss $\mathcal{L}_1$ for bounding-box prediction~\cite{L1_loss}.
 The overall training objective is obtained by jointly optimizing the proposed warp alignment loss together with the two detection losses: